snowch/snowch.github.io/ai-eng/llmfs/L03_The_Attention_Mechanism.md

   name: python3
 ---

-# L03 - Self-Attention: Understanding Context
+# L03 - Self-Attention: Understanding Context [DRAFT]

 *Building the "engine" of the Transformer from scratch*